Can foundation models actively gather information in interactive environments to test hypotheses?: Related Work

 \textbf{Foundation models for games} Foundation models have also been used to build agents that play games \citep[e.g.,][]{wang2023voyager,wang2023jarvis,feng2023llama,tan2024towards}, which often involves some form of exploration. \cite{wang2023voyager} show that GPT-4 can reach impressive performance in Minecraft by incrementally building a skill library via an ``automatic curriculum'' stage where GPT-4 is prompted to propose novel tasks. \cite{feng2023llama} prompt an LLM to explore an environment and subsequently use the collected experiences for fine-tuning the model.
 Unlike \cite{wang2023voyager} and \cite{feng2023llama}, \cite{wang2023jarvis} and \cite{tan2024towards} use image observations rather than relying on access to environment internal states.
-All of these works, however, focus more on improving agent performance rather than performing an explicit, systematic investigation of information gathering for iterative hypothesis testing with foundation models in a controlled, zero-shot setting and in comparison to known optimal policies.
+All of these works, however, focus more on improving agent performance rather than performing an explicit, systematic investigation of information gathering, meta-learning, and strategy adaptation with foundation models in controlled, zero-shot settings and in comparison to known optimal policies.
+LMAct benchmarks LLMs on simple games in the very long context regime and VideoGameBench tests VLMs on a collection of video games \citep{Zhang2025-fc,Ruoss2024-md}.
+However, neither of these works investigates exploration as a capability distinct from overall performance.
+The BALROG benchmark incorporates a range of existing games used as RL environments and investigates exploration among a number of key capabilities \citep{Paglieri2024-is}.
+However, this is limited to a qualitative assessment and does not involve quantitative measurement of multiple clearly-defined facets of exploration as this work does.

 \textbf{Exploration with foundation models} Several other works investigate exploration with foundation models, e.g., for text-based environments \citep{lu2024intelligent,huang2024wese}, reinforcement learning from human feedback (RLHF) \citep{dwaracherla2024efficient}, and multi-armed bandit problems \citep{coda2023meta,krishnamurthy2024can}.
 Unlike \cite{krishnamurthy2024can} and \cite{dwaracherla2024efficient} and similar to \cite{lu2024intelligent}, this work considers stateful environments.
 While \cite{lu2024intelligent} replace components of the exploration method introduced in \cite{ecoffet2019go} with an LLM, this work studies the ability of foundation models to gather information and test hypotheses in-context via zero-shot prompting rather than using LLMs in a more modular fashion.
 Also adopting more modular approaches, \cite{hu2024uncertaintythoughtsuncertaintyawareplanning} use foundation models as components in a larger exploration framework and \cite{huang2024wese} propose to use a smaller agent to explore the environment and a larger agent to leverage the gathered information.